vibhatha/nexoan/docs/architecture/core-api.md

 Removes entity and all associated data from all databases.

+> **⚠️ Important Note**
+>      Deletion policy of intermediate nodes require custom configurations.
+>      This feature will be added in an upcoming release.

 **Request Flow:**
-1. Delete metadata from MongoDB
+1. Delete metadata from MongoDB (supported)
-2. Delete entity node and relationships from Neo4j
+2. Delete entity node and relationships from Neo4j (yet to be supported)
-3. Delete attributes from PostgreSQL
+3. Delete attributes from PostgreSQL (yet to be supported)
-4. Return deletion confirmation

 ### 5. QueryEntity